 Everyone in the team knows that if a product is missing, people could die.
 At the same time, other products must continue to flow.
 So Pharma Operations ramped up production.

-"We all move in the same direction, pass the ball flexibly while running, and the solutions are pragmatic – despite the much larger order volume," Niels says.
+"We all moved in the same direction, passing the ball flexibly while running, and the solutions were pragmatic – despite the much larger order volume," Niels says.

-As reports of hand sanitiser shortages spread across the globe, teams at Roche didn’t panic.
-They rolled up their sleeves, took initiative and demonstrated teamwork and agility in action.
+As reports of hand sanitiser shortages spread across the globe, teams at Roche rolled up their sleeves and took initiative.

-To help ensure a healthy environment for those who continue to work on site at Roche headquarters in and around Basel, Switzerland – and assist the greater community by reducing the spread of germs while still making medicines – the Global Technical Development (PTD) Synthetic Molecules scientists and Basel safety, security, health and environmental (SHE) group teamed up to make “homemade” disinfectant.
+To help ensure a healthy environment for those who continued to work on site at Roche headquarters in and around Basel, Switzerland – and assist the greater community by reducing the spread of germs while still making medicines – the Global Technical Development Synthetic Molecules scientists and Basel safety, security, health and environmental group teamed up to make “homemade” disinfectant.

-“The team is thinking of the community, acting with urgency and prioritising work so quickly while continuing to deliver on their primary mission of Doing now what patients need next,” says Dharmendra SinghalI, Head Technical Development, Small Molecules at Roche.
-“They are helping keep business-critical employees safe on site so we can continue to serve our patients.”
+“The team was thinking of the community, acting with urgency and prioritising work quickly”, says Dharmendra SinghalI, Head Technical Development, Small Molecules at Roche.
+“They were helping keep business-critical employees safe on site so we could continue to serve our patients.”